Deep-Symmetry/.github/profile/README.md

 [![Star History Chart](images/star-history.png)](https://star-history.com/#Deep-Symmetry/afterglow&Deep-Symmetry/beat-link-trigger&Deep-Symmetry/dysentery&Deep-Symmetry/beat-link&Deep-Symmetry/carabiner&Deep-Symmetry/crate-digger&Date)

-We have not had time to perform shows since 2016, so we aren't using afterglow any longer, but it is still the repository people are most excited about.
+We have not had time to perform shows since 2016, so we aren't using afterglow any longer, but it was for a long time the repository people are most excited about.
+Far more people use Beat Link Trigger, so it is surprising it took so long to catch up, but as noted above, few of those users are developers, so they tend not to have GitHub accounts or know about stars.

-Most of the time we used to spend performing has been devoted to beat-link-trigger and the related repositories that underpin it, which many interesting artists are using to synchronize visuals and lighting with DJ performances.
+Most of the time we previously spent performing has been devoted to Beat Link Trigger and the related repositories that underpin it, which many interesting artists are using to synchronize visuals and lighting with DJ performances.